plancer007/ShiningLootCouncil/README.md

 # TODO

 -Figure out a way to know for sure that you're getting the player's correct spec.
-Atm it's sometimes getting Protection for warriors instead of fury because it switches your inspection target when you hover over another player <.<
+Atm it's sometimes getting Protection for warriors instead of fury because it switches your inspection target when you hover over another player <.<.
+Maybe detect that the player is hovering over another player in which case we delete any info we're getting and continue onto the next player.

 -Instead of returning '0' or 'not found' when values about players arent found, query other players for the information and then use that info